vuongducphuong/documentation/content/applications/sales/sales/products_prices/products/variants.rst

 In the :guilabel:`Exclude for` section, click :guilabel:`Add a line` and select any product(s) and/or specific attribute values that are currently unavailable.
-Finally, click :guilabel:`Save` to apply the setting, and Odoo will automatically show the product variant as unavailable on the eCommerce page.
+Finally, click :guilabel:`Save` to apply the setting, and Leansoft will automatically show the product variant as unavailable on the eCommerce page.

 .. image:: variants/attributes-exclusions.png